MrOlm/drep/docs/installation.rst

 Dependencies
 ------------

-dRep requires many other great programs to run.
+dRep requires other programs to run.
 Not all dependencies are needed for all operations

 To check which dependencies are installed on your system and accessible by dRep, run ::